jessepav/libgdx-wiki-old/Google-Play-Game-Services-in-LibGDX.md

 A [Super Jumper](https://github.com/libgdx/libgdx-demo-superjumper) based example that makes use of Leaderboards and Achievements is available to download from [Google Play](https://play.google.com/store/apps/details?id=com.theinvader360.tutorial.libgdx.gameservices).

+[Splinter Sweets](https://github.com/reime005/splintersweets) is a Kotlin based example that makes use of Leaderboards.
+It is available on Android and iOS (Gamecenter and Google Play Services integration).

 The project is freely available on [GitHub](https://github.com/TheInvader360/libgdx-gameservices-tutorial), and a companion tutorial is available [here](http://theinvader360.blogspot.co.uk/2013/10/google-play-game-services-tutorial-example.html).

 Another in-depth LibGDX-based tutorial for adding Google Play Game Services can be found [here](http://fortheloss.org/tutorial-set-up-google-services-with-libgdx/).